samuelwjlee/blog/README.md

 # Wordful
-Easily learn new words with lots of fun!
+Learn new words effortlessly and with lots of fun!

 ## User Experience
-We encounter unfamiliar words everyday and sometimes we look them up in the dictionary but the words seldom go to long-term memory because we do not use them often.
-The only way to learn a new word is by repetition but in order for this repetition to happen, users need to type that word as key, look it up in the dictionary, copy and paste that definition as value.
-There is a lot of friction in this process.
-With Wordful, users will just paste the word in the copyboard to the platform and it will do the rest.
+Currently, word learning apps require users to create virtual cards that contain word and its definition.
+With Wordful, users will be able to just `cmd + v` the word in the clipboard.

 ## Minimal Viable Product
-Platform must allow users to login/signup with OAuth and enable users to paste the word into the platform.
-Users should also be able to view or delete words.

-### Features
-* OAuth
+* Users can login/signup using OAuth
-* Paste to add words
+* Users can save words in clipboard
-* View words
+* Users can view saved words
-* Delete words
+* Users can delete saved words

 ### Tech Stack
 * React with TypeScript
 * Node.js
-* MongoDb
+* NoSQL database (TBD)
 * Docker